UniMath/agda-unimath/src/commutative-algebra/prime-ideals-commutative-rings.lagda.md

-# Prime ideals in commutative rings
+# Prime ideals of commutative rings

 ```agda
 module commutative-algebra.prime-ideals-commutative-rings where